Northern Fur Seal

 Reducing Entanglement in Marine Debris

-The NOAA Fisheries Marine Mammal Laboratory and tribal governments have conducted disentanglement studies on the Pribilof Islands.
+NOAA Fisheries Alaska Region, the Marine Mammal Laboratory, and tribal governments have conducted disentanglement studies on the Pribilof Islands.
 These studies provide entanglement estimates and remove debris from captured animals.

 Developing Oil Spill Contingency Plans

 NOAA cooperated with numerous agencies to develop an area oil spill contingency plan that has been in effect for over 20 years.
 The Alaska Regional Response Team plan is reviewed and updated as needed to ensure its applicability to ever-changing oil spill risks and to integrate experience gained from oil response in other regions.
-As part of the plan, state, federal, and local agencies identified sensitive habitats in the Pribilof wildlife protection guidelines and created a sensitive habitat map.
+As part of the plan, state, federal, and local agencies identified sensitive habitats in the Pribilof wildlife protection guidelines, response strategies for particular species, and created map of those areas.

 Monitoring Domestic Fisheries